ryanrolds/presentations/notes.md

   * We can define one yaml file and starting, stopping, updating all become one liners
 * docker-compose.yml
   * So, this yaml file.
-  * It pretty much takes all the switches and details we provide docker build and puts them in a file
+  * It pretty much takes all the switches and details we provide docker run and puts them in a file
   * This file can be checked in to a repo, that repo can be checked out by your new hire, and they can have their dev env up in the time it takes to pull the images and/or build the app.
   * The file contains a version, the Docker devs are actively extending options in this file
   * And a collection of services, in our file we have db, migrations, and frontend